The nature of assembly bias - III. Observational properties: Abstract

 \section{Abstract}

-We analyse catalogues of galaxies from the Sloan Digital Sky Survey (SDSS) and find a weak but significant assembly-type bias, where old galaxies have a higher clustering amplitude at scales $r >$ 1 $\mpc$ than young galaxies of equal magnitude.
-When using the definition of age based on the luminosity-weighted stellar age, the difference increases from $-19 < M_r < -18$ to $-22 < M_r < -21$ SDSS galaxies, from a 25 per cent to a 45 per cent effect.
-In contrast, when using the definition based on the $D_n4000$ index, the clustering amplitude at large scales shows a weaker signal-to-noise for the assembly bias detection.
-In semi-analytic galaxies the difference in clustering, using the stellar age and luminosity, is similar at distances beyond 3 $\mpc$, but they overpredict the assembly bias found in SDSS galaxies at smaller scales.
-We then adapt the model presented by Lacerna \& Padilla (Paper I) to redefine the overdensity peak height, that traces the assembly bias such that galaxies in equal density peaks show the same clustering regardless of their age, but this time using observational features.
-The proxy of peak height for observational data consists in the luminosity inside cylinders of different radii centred in each galaxy.
-This radius is parameterized as a funcion of stellar age and magnitude $M_r$.
-The best-fitting set of parameters that make the assembly bias practically absent for both simulated and real galaxies are similar ($a=0.75$, $b=-0.36$ and $a=1$, $b=-0.36$, respectively).
-By estimating a weighted average for the values in the range of $1\sigma$ for semi-analytic and SDSS galaxies, it is obtained that the set of best-fitting parameters for the radius of the cylinder is $a = 0.76 \pm 0.31$, $b = -0.39 \pm 0.18$.
+We analyse galaxies in groups in the Sloan Digital Sky Survey (SDSS) and find a weak but significant assembly-type bias, where old central galaxies have a higher clustering amplitude (61 $\pm$ 9 per cent) at scales $>$ 1 $\mpc$ than young central galaxies of equal host halo mass ($M_{h} \sim 10^{11.8} h^{-1}$ $M_{\odot}$).
+The observational sample is volume-limited out to $z=0.1$ with $M_r -$ 5 log$(h) \le -19.6$.
+We construct a mock catalogue of galaxies that shows a similar signal of assembly bias (46 $\pm$ 9 per cent) at the same halo mass.
+We then adapt the model presented by Lacerna \& Padilla (Paper I) to redefine the overdensity peak height, which traces the assembly bias such that galaxies in equal density peaks show the same clustering regardless of their stellar age, but this time using observational features such as a flux limit.
+The proxy for peak height, which is proposed as a better alternative than the virial mass, consists in the total mass given by the mass of neighbour host haloes in cylinders centred at each central galaxy.
+The radius of the cylinder is parametrized as a function of stellar age and virial mass.
+The best-fitting sets of parameters that make the assembly bias signal lower than 5$-$15 per cent for both SDSS and mock central galaxies are similar.
 The idea behind the parametrization is not to minimize the bias, but it is to use this method to understand the physical features that produce the assembly bias effect.
-Even though in this case we consider neighbour galaxies in cylinders in contrast to using a smooth density field, e.g. the dark matter particles distribution, our simulations show that the new method is correlated to the definition of Paper I as both measure the crowding around objects.
+Even though the tracers of the density field used here differ significantly from those used in Paper I, our analysis of the simulated catalogue indicates that the different tracers produce correlated proxies, and therefore the reason behind this assembly bias is the crowding of peaks in both simulations and the SDSS.